markur4/plotastic/paper.md

-:Results of `DA.omnibus_rm_anova()`. `plotastic` performs one two-factor RM-ANOVA per axes (grouping the data by row and col dimensions) using x and hue as the within-factors.
+:Results of `DA.omnibus_rm_anova()`. `plotastic` performs one two-factor RM-ANOVA per axis (grouping the data by row and col dimensions) using x and hue as the within-factors.
 For this example, `DA.omnibus_rm_anova()` grouped the 'fmri' dataset by "region" (col), performing two subsequent two-factor RM-ANOVAs.
 Within-factors are "timepoint" (x) and "event"